Mystique (character): X-Factor

-Mystique resurfaces several months later, in a failed attempt to kill Legion for his murdering of Destiny.
-Mystique has an implant put in her skull by Forge in order for the government to be able to keep track of her.
-She is then forced to become a member of the government-sponsored team X-Factor after being arrested for trying to blow up a dam.
-In truth, Mystique had been trying to save the dam, which the U.S. Government wanted to destroy so that they could blame it on mutants.
+Mystique resurfaces several months later, in a failed attempt to kill Legion for his role in the murder of Destiny.
+Mystique has an implant put in her skull by Forge for the government to be able to keep track of her and is forcibly reassigned to the government-sponsored team X-Factor after being arrested for trying to blow up a dam.
+In truth, Mystique had been trying to save the dam, which the government wanted to destroy in a false flag attack and blame it on mutants.
 Her membership leads to tension with her teammates when Sabretooth is added to the team months later as a sleeper agent, for the main purpose of killing Mystique before she can uncover the truth about the conspiracy.
-She slowly develops a romantic relationship with team-leader Forge (though he later thought that she was just using him).
+She slowly develops a romantic relationship with Forge (though he later thought that she was just using him).

 Part of the conspiracy involves Mystique's son Graydon Creed running for President, under an anti-mutant platform.

 At the same time, both Graydon and Mystique learn that Destiny married and had children during one of the couple's separations.
 Destiny/Irene's children are now adults with their own children, one of which is a mutant.
 Graydon has the mutant teen savagely beaten by members of the Friends of Humanity, as a warning towards his mother.
 Mystique is furious and wants to kill her son, but stops when she is given a message that Graydon's backers want her to kill him and turn her son into a martyr.